-As is any programming languages comments matter a lot in SQL also.
-In this set we will learn about writing comments in any SQL snippet.
+Comments are used to explain sections of SQL statements or to prevent SQL statements from being executed.
+As is any programming language comments matter a lot in SQL also.
+In this set, we will learn about writing comments in any SQL snippet.

 Comments can be written in the following three formats: